Timvane-coder/Edge/README.md

 > 📝 To create a command, first create a `filename.js` in the Plugins folder.

+> [!NOTE]
+>
+> Don't Need to Resatrt Whole NodeJS Process When Make Changes in Plugin Folder Commands (!Only Works New Update).

 ```javascript
 module.exports = {
     usage: ['Hi'], // 🎯 Command usage trigger